-• Establish and support feedback loops, coordinate student-led advisory groups and collaborate with other FoodCorps members on school meals related projects.
-Contribute to the operational aspect of local procurement efforts that support menu development
+- Establish and support feedback loops, coordinate student-led advisory groups and collaborate with other FoodCorps members to incorporate and drive student-driven menu change - Contribute to the operational aspect of local procurement efforts that support menu development.

-- Advance and promote nourishing school meals through collaboration with food service staff, coordinating and supporting skill-building for school staff, and contributing to community partnerships that support school meal initiatives. - Coordinate parent/community advisory groups, improving communication and perception of school meals between the nutrition department and school community, and engage with the community through event coordination and participation. - Support holistic social and emotional development, empower students and celebrate cultural identity/practices, center justice and support consumption of nourishing meals. - Participate in FoodCorps training around family engagement, and anti-racism in national service.
+- Advance and promote nourishing school meals through collaboration with food service staff, coordinating and supporting skill-building for school staff, and contributing to community partnerships that support school meal initiatives. - Coordinate parent/community advisory groups, improving communication and perception of school meals between the nutrition department and school community, and engage with the community through event coordination and participation. - Support holistic social and emotional development, empower students and celebrate community practices, and support consumption of nourishing meals. - Participate in FoodCorps training around teaching, gardening, and family engagement.
+This will require overnight travel, about 3 times throughout the term (summer, fall, and spring).
+Each training will be 4 days and 3 nights. - Complete administrative tasks for FoodCorps reporting and evaluation that measures local and national impact and improves FoodCorps programming (for example, submitting timesheets, sharing impact data and stories, administering surveys, and providing regular feedback)